tomkerkhove/promitor/docs/walkthrough/index.md

 ## Prometheus install

+**Note: If you're seeing errors installing Prometheus or Grafana from the Helm chart repository, make sure you run `helm repo update` before digging into the errors more.
+You might have an outdated copy of the chart.**

 Running the deployment command from the previous section should give you an output that includes a script similar to this one:

 ```bash